gaurav1780/comp1010practicalClassMaterial/week 02 - javaEclipse/practicalJavaEclipse.md

 #### Sub-task 1

-Complete the body of the method `sumIndexRange` that returns the sum of all items in the index range in the array passed.
+Complete the body of the function `sumIndexRange` that returns the sum of all items in the index range in the array passed.
 Some examples,

 - `data = {10, 70, 20, 90, 30}`, `idx1 = 1`, `idx2 = 3`